Sye Raa Narasimha Reddy: Critical response

 DNA India gave Sye Raa Narasimha Reddy 3.5 out of 5 stars, commenting, "Chiranjeevi and Amitabh Bachchan's 'Sye Raa Narasimha Reddy' has enough strength to start a rebellion even today."
 They noted that the film tells the story of India's first rebellion against the East India Company, blending iconic storytelling with stunning visuals and a powerful performance by Chiranjeevi.
 While the film features a strong cast and impressive action sequences, some scenes feel incomplete, which impacts the overall pacing and coherence of the narrative.
-Haricharan Pudipeddi of Pinkvilla gave 3.5 out of 5 stars, remarking, "Surender Reddy’s Sye Raa Narasimha Reddy, which features Chiranjeevi in the titular role of Kurnool-based freedom fighter Uyyalawada Narasimha Reddy, is no Baahubali in scale and execution; however, it’s still a film that sets out to achieve what it promises."
-According to him, the film delivers a compelling narrative about an unsung hero, blending machismo, patriotism, and Chiranjeevi’s star power to create a commercial potboiler that resonates with mass audiences.
-While the uneven writing and lack of depth in some action sequences detract from its overall impact, strong performances from the cast, particularly Chiranjeevi and Tamannaah Bhatia, help elevate the film's execution.

 Shruti Rhode of Times Now News gave the film 3/5 stars, stating, "Chiranjeevi and Sudeep deliver powerful performances in this magnum opus."
 She pointed out that the film is a grand cinematic tribute to the legendary freedom fighter Uyyalawada Narasimha Reddy, showcasing bravery and resilience against British colonial rule.
 With a captivating storyline, impressive visuals, a powerful background score, and a strong supporting cast, the film offers an engaging experience that resonates with audiences while highlighting the struggles for independence.
 Janani K. of India Today gave the film 3 out of 5 stars, commenting, "Chiranjeevi's excellent performance makes up for an underwhelming screenplay."
 She noted that the film showcases impressive visual elements and engaging action sequences that captivate the audience.
 However, its formulaic structure and lengthy runtime detract from its overall impact, making some moments feel predictable and forced.